- Retrieving the value of a column

 - SQLAssociate(Qry1, Var1, Var2, Var3): retrieves John, Mac, Doughnut

-2nd case: Running a query by OLEDB, HFSQL or Native Access
+2nd case: Executing a query with OLEDB, HFSQL or a Native Connector

 This page is also available for…